parklab/SCAN2/README.md

 $ wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/b37/human_g1k_v37_decoy.dict.gz
 ```

-Download dbSNP.
+Download dbSNP *common variants*.
 Note that dbSNP build 147 (common variants only) was used in
 the publication.
 However, NCBI
 does not guarantee long term hosting of dbSNP builds, so we recommend
 downloading the version of dbSNP included in the Broad's GATK resource